 ‘It’s the doors that get the wear and tear, as they are constantly being opened, are subject to damage caused by sunlight, cleaning, and general use.’
 He says that the carcases most likely, if any, to be damaged are those under the sink because of water leakage, or sometimes the end of a run of cabinets which take most of the knocks.

 Are all kitchens suitable for replacement doors?

 Check that cupboards are in good condition.
-Anything under eight years old should be fine but look for structural damage, particularly near the sink.
+Anything under eight years old should be fine but look for structural damage, particularly near the sink or sources of heat.

 How to replace kitchen cabinet doors – Troubleshooting

 How do I get the right size?

 Doors come in standard and made-to-measure sizes.
 You’ll pay more for made-to-measure, and delivery will take longer, too.
 Measure the doors in situ.
 Start from the back, as this is the squarest part,’ advises Steve Larkin, director at Lark & Larks.

 ‘Measure height, then width, in millimetres.
 Generally a door is 5mm shorter than a cabinet and 4mm narrower, so if a cabinet is H720 x W500mm the door would be H715 x W496mm.’

 Whether you’re drilling the holes or ordering pre-drilled doors, measure carefully.
 With doors still on, measure from the top edge to centre of the top hinge hole for the top hinge position.
 Repeat from bottom edge to bottom hinge hole.
 Measure each door, and note which side the hinges are on!